Can You Prevent Dementia? 10 Ways To Be Proactive

 Regular health check-ups may help individuals manage and potentially delay the progression of dementia.
 These check-ups may help healthcare providers detect and treat symptoms early, improving overall outcomes.
 In addition, treatment of coexisting conditions, such as heart disease and diabetes, can affect cognitive health.

-When facing cognitive decline, mental health can become a priority.
-Therapy can be beneficial for managing stress related to dementia.
-A therapist may provide strategies to cope with memory and thinking changes, as well as offer support to individuals and their families who are managing early signs of dementia.
+Research hasn’t found a cure or definitive prevention strategy for dementia yet.
+However, a therapist may help you to implement actions that delay the onset or reduce the risk of dementia.
+Especially when facing cognitive decline, mental health can become a priority.
+A therapist may provide ways for you to cope with memory and thinking changes, as well as offer support to individuals and their families who are managing early signs of dementia.

 Getty